Ken Casey: Personal life

-In 2018, Ken Casey was involved in a motorcycle accident and suffered severe damage to one of his vertebral disc which required surgery in May 2018 and caused him to lose feeling in his fingers and forced him to be unable to play the bass during the band's shows until he fully healed.
+In 2018, Casey was involved in an accident on a building site and suffered severe damage to one of his vertebral disc which required surgery in May 2018 and caused him to lose feeling in his fingers and forced him to be unable to play the bass during the band's shows until he fully healed.
 The band was unsure if Casey would be able to begin their 2018 summer tour due to the injury.
-However, Kevin Rheault, the band's longtime stage tech and who filled in for other band members in the past, has filled in on bass at the band's live shows.
-As of 2021, Casey has still not returned to playing bass during their shows.
+However, Kevin Rheault, the band's longtime stage tech and who filled in for other band members in the past, filled in on bass at the band's live shows and has since become the band's official bassist on live shows as Casey plays bass only in studio and has since focused on co and lead vocal duties for the band especially with singer Al Barr on hiatus from the band since 2022.

 During a St. Patrick's Day show at the House of Blues on March 17, 2019, Casey attempted to defend fans that were being attacked by another concert-goer.
 He was hit in the head by a beer can, causing blood to appear on his face, though he stayed on stage and finished the concert while the involved fan was escorted from the building.

 In April 2021, Casey announced that he had returned to college at UMass to finish up his college degree which he started decades ago.

-On June 24, 2021, Casey along with music artists Dionne Warwick, Sam Moore and Corey Glover appeared in Washington DC at the U.S. Capitol alongside congressmen Ted Deutch and Darrell Issa to help introduce the American Music Fairness Act which would help music performers and recorded-music copyright owners to be paid for airplay on of their songs AM/FM radio stations.
+On June 24, 2021, Casey along with music artists Dionne Warwick, Sam Moore and Corey Glover appeared in Washington DC at the U.S. Capitol alongside congressmen Ted Deutch and Darrell Issa to help introduce the American Music Fairness Act which would help music performers and recorded-music copyright owners to be paid for airplay of their songs on AM/FM radio stations.
 The United States currently is the only major country in the world where radio pays no royalties to the performer or copyright owner and only to the songwriter of the song.
-“I’m a punk rocker!
-We don’t even want to be played on the radio, but I’m here in support of my fellow musicians.
-When other people are making millions and billions, well, I think the trickle down should be a little more equitable” Casey said.
+Casey said, "I'm a punk rocker!
+We don't even want to be played on the radio, but I'm here in support of my fellow musicians.
+When other people are making millions and billions, well, I think the trickle down should be a little more equitable."